 - As the text strings in the next row are different, one is in upper case and the second is in lower case, we get the result as false.
 As the function is case sensitive, we get the result as FALSE.

-- Similarly, we get false for next two examples as they don’t match.
+- Similarly, we get false for the next two examples, as they don’t match.

 Suppose we wish that users of our worksheet enter data in PROPER case.
 Only then we can use data validation with a custom formula based on the EXACT and other functions.

 We wish any user of this worksheet to input remarks in proper case only.
 We can then click on data validation under Data tab and select Data Validation.
 Change the validation criteria to custom and input the formula =AND(EXACT(C5,PROPER(C5)),ISTEXT(C5)).